Mathnasium Celebrates Pi Day with the Morning Blend

 It doesn’t matter what time of year it is, it’s always a good time to make great choices about your kids' math learning!
-A student’s improvement and success in math depend not only on the child; parents can also take steps to get their kids math help.
+A student’s improvement and success in math depends not only the child; parents can also take steps to get their kids math help.

 Below are some simple things parents and children can do on a daily or weekly basis to help everyone feel more confident in math.
 A few of these things may be challenging, especially for adults who have deeply ingrained anxieties related to math, but most of them are so easy you’ll barely have to think about them.
 And some of them are so much fun, you’ll wonder why you weren’t doing them before!